rseah145/smw-term2/Journal_3_notes/Section A.md

 ![image](../images/Pasted%20image%2020230814112355.png)
 ![image](../images/Pasted%20image%2020230814112804.png)

-3. If the client's authenticator is decrypted it means
+3. If the client's authenticator can't be decrypted it means that the authenticator was encrypted with a